 - Rent.
 A surplus (profit) resulting from some advantage

 such as capitalization and accessibility.
-The rent is the highest
+It is based on the

-for retail because this activity is closely related to accessibility.
+for retail because this activity is closely dependent upon accessibility

 - Rent gradient.
 A representation of the decline in rent